drago1234/AI-Algorithm-Engineer/README.md

 Machine Learning Task Lists

+Documentation format:
+Begin by adding the notation: (initial on 2019/08/07 by @name) During the process by adding the notation: (implemented/tested/specified on 2019/08/07 by @name) Closed by adding the notation: (finished on 2019/08/07 by @name)

 ## Dimension Reduction Algorithms + Preprocessing
 * Principal Component Analysis (PCA)
 * Whitening using PCA (assigned to @Surya)